drblallo/rlc/docs/sphinx_doc/interoperating.md

 rlc file.rl -o header.h --header
 ```

-Then you can use the header from C by inlcuding it, with a couple of macro definitions to specify what you want in particular from the header.
+Then you can use the header from C by including it, with a couple of macro definitions to specify what you want in particular from the header.
 ```c
 // file.c
 #include <stdint.h>